 Talent Development and Cultivation

-- Various communication channels and an Employee Assistance Program (EAP) are provided to allow employees to express their thoughts and suggestions while maintaining privacy.
+- Various communication channels and an Employee Assistance Program (EAP) are provided to allow employees to express their thoughts while maintaining privacy.
+We encourage employees to suggest innovations and perform at their best, which promotes personal and professional growth.

 - Various courses and lectures are planned from the perspective of promotion, advocacy, education and training to help employees understand the benefits of the Employee Assistance Program (EAP) and the related practices.